What is the Business Value?

 - The value for the society.

-Business Value is a reliable indicator to measure the performance.
-The revenue is indeed dependent from the market factors and not only from the organization performance.
-The revenue is only a part of the Business Value.
-It is the liquid assets required to make the company work.
+The Business Value is more reliable than the revenue to measure the performance of an organization.
+The revenue is indeed dependent from the market factors.
+The revenue is only a part of the Business Value: It is the liquid assets required to make the company work.